 Cost-Effective

-Hence, for someone new to the waters, this can be a good start.
-They also prove useful as a backup or emergency boat due to their usability and low-cost factor.
+Hence, this can be a good start for someone new to the waters.
+They also prove helpful as a backup or emergency boat due to their usability and low factor.

 Utilitarian

 As stated earlier, boats are primarily used for utility purposes.
-Thus, they come in handy when you wish to move equipment, fix the docks, hunt, or collect lumbar.
+Thus, they are handy when moving equipment, fixing the docks, hunting, or collecting lumbar.

-When you honestly figure out how to get the best of this practical boat, you will find yourself using it more than you thought you would!
+When you figure out how to get the best of this practical boat, you will use it more than you thought!

 Versatile

-With the right kind of equipment, you can also use these boats for fishing, crawfishing, and other famous southern waterways sports.
+You can also use these boats with the right equipment for fishing, crawfishing, and other famous southern waterways sports.
 You might even be able to bring a few friends along.

 Lightweight

 These boats are incredibly lightweight!
-This feature makes them easy to transport in the bed of a pick-up truck or on a roof-rack.
-You may even tow their largest size can be hauled with the smallest of towing vehicles.
+This feature makes them easy to transport in the bed of a pick-up truck or on a roof rack.
+You may even tow their largest size, which can be hauled with small towing vehicles.

 Low Maintenance